 Can Merck's Blockbuster and New Drugs Keep It Profitable?

-To divest risk, you can consider investing in ETFs such as the iShares Global Healthcare ETF (IXJ), which holds ~3.8% of its total assets in Merck.
+Investors can consider the Health Care Select Sector SPDR ETF (XLV), which holds 5.6% of its total assets in Merck.
+They can also consider the iShares Global Healthcare ETF (IXJ), which holds ~3.8% of its total assets in Merck.

 Browse this series on Market Realist: